https://www.grasslandspsychotherapy.ca/how-we-can-help

-Have you found yourself wondering and asking yourself questions such as “do I really have OCD?”, “how can I be sure that this is OCD and not something else?” or “maybe I have been exaggerating my symptoms and this isn’t real OCD?”
-Did you maybe experience a fleeting moment of relief after your diagnosis (whether that was self-diagnosed or professionally) that is now long gone?
-Are you now obsessing over the fact that this can’t be what’s really going on?
-That, maybe, you manipulated things to come to this diagnostic conclusion?
+Have you found yourself questioning your experience of OCD?
+You might ask yourself: “do I really have OCD?”, “how can I be sure that this is OCD and not something else?” or “maybe I have been exaggerating my symptoms and this isn’t really OCD?”
+Did you maybe experience a fleeting moment of relief after your diagnosis (whether that was self-diagnosed or professionally) that is now long gone and leaving you uncertain?

 How do I know if I have OCD?